 Admissions Privacy Notice

 This Privacy Notice informs you about how the University (the data controller) receives and uses personal data that you and/or a third party such as the Universities and Colleges Admissions Service (UCAS) provide to us for the purpose of applying and securing a place in higher education.
-Your personal information will be processed by the University in accordance with the provisions and principles of the General Data Protection Regulation as enacted and amended by UK legislation.
+Your personal information will be processed by the University in accordance with the provisions and principles of the General Data Protection Regulation (UK GDPR) and the Data Protection Act, 2018, as enacted and amended by UK legislation.
 We will hold your data securely and not make it available to any third party unless permitted or required to do so by law.

 Your personal information